FrotaLucas/WheaterApi/README.md

 ## Advantages of using Docker

+- Scalability:
-- Scalability: Containerization makes service deployment and management easier.
+Containerization makes service deployment and management easier.

-- Efficiency: Redis reduces latency and resource consumption from external APIs (fewer API requests and faster response times).
+- Isolation of Environments:
+Each container runs independently, with its own file system, libraries, and dependencies.
+This prevents conflicts between environments.

-- Organization: Nginx centralizes routing, simplifying the architecture.
+- Better Organization:
+Containers are isolated from each other and from the host system, which reduces the attack surface.
+Additionally, organizing the project by services (e.g. backend, frontend) in separate containers makes the architecture cleaner and more modular.

+- Ease of Reproducing Environments:
+With files like Dockerfile and docker-compose.yml, you can recreate exactly the same environment anywhere with just a few commands.

+- Ease of Maintenance:
+This separation into containers helps identify and fix issues more quickly without bringing down the entire system.

 ## Technologies Used